-Applying the described high throughput protocol we were able to screen different support materials and promotors for the Co based FTS catalysts.
-The protocol allowed us to identify SiC as a suitable support for active and stable catalyst materials.
-Furthermore the promotors Ru and Hf were identified, to not only increase the stability of the materials, but also to enhance the formation of the hcp Co phase, which is known to be more active in FTS than the fcc Co phase.
+Application of the described high throughput protocol enabled the efficient screening of different support materials and promotors for the Co based FTS catalysts.
+The protocol allowed us to identify SiC as a suitable support for active and stable catalysts.
+Furthermore the promotors Ru and Hf were found to not only increase the stability of the catalysts, but also to enhance the formation of the hcp Co phase, known to be more active in FTS than the fcc Co phase.

 Samples containing Co, Ru and Hf were scaled up alongside other samples promoted with Ru and rare earth elements and tested in the FTS under industrial conditions (230 °C, 20 bar).
-Here the material with Co, Ru and Hf showed higher CO conversion than the other materials tested and also showed the highest selectivity values towards C{5+} components.
-The higher conversion and selectivity of this materials is attributed to the formation of the hcp Co phase.
+Here the material containing Co, Ru and Hf showed higher CO conversion than other catalysts tested and also exhibited the highest selectivity towards desirable C{5+} components.
+The higher conversion and selectivity of this materials is attributed to the enhanced formation of the hcp Co phase.

-The further investigation of the effect of Hf in the formation of the different phases of Co shows that Hf shifts the reduction of CoO to higher temperatures and stabilizes the hcp phase at higher temperatures (500 °C) also during longer reduction times.
-The addition of Ru to the samples facilitates the reduction of CoO, such that all samples, even samples with higher amounts of Hf (up to 0.08 molar ratio) are reduced at temperatures of 300 °C. The simultaneous addition of Ru and Hf to the samples inhibits the transformation of the hcp to the fcc phase, to a greater extent than achieved by the addition of Hf only.
+Further investigation of the impact of Hf in the formation of the different cobalt phases demonstrates that Hf shifts the reduction of CoO to higher temperatures and stabilizes the hcp phase at higher temperatures (500 $^{\circ}$ C) and also during longer reduction times.
+The addition of Ru to the samples facilitates the reduction of CoO, such that all samples, even those with higher amounts of Hf (up to 0.08 molar ratio) are reduced at temperatures of 300 $^{\circ}$ C. The simultaneous addition of Ru and Hf to the samples inhibits the transformation of the hcp to the fcc phase, to a greater extent than is achieved by the addition of Hf alone.